Skip to main content

 MEV protection by construction

-Orders settle through a batch auction in which every trade clears at the same uniform price.
-This eliminates the common MEV vectors structurally, not as a best-effort mitigation:
+Orders settle through a batch auction in which trades clear at a uniform price.
+This is designed to mitigate common MEV vectors at the mechanism layer:

 • No front-running: there is no pending-order mempool race to win.